Flying With a Dog

 When I first started to travel with my dog, I would drive with the dog in a crate tied down in the back seat.
 As I expanded my destinations I realized that it was not practical to drive everywhere.
 I still wanted to have my pet with me but I didn't know how I could do it.
 I kept my outings to a day or two, which wasn't much fun after I had seen everything within a couple hundred miles.

 Then one day I was talking to a friend and he said he had to get shots for his dog because he was heading for California and the airline required it.
 BINGO, th light came on and he explained to me how he did it.
 My world had not been the same since.

-"GET AIRLINE TRAVEL WITH YOUR DOG RIGHT OR YOU MAY RUIN YOUR TRIP AND PUT YOUR DOG AT RISK".
+"GET FLYING WITH A DOG RIGHT OR YOU MAY RUIN YOUR TRIP AND PUT YOUR DOG AT RISK".

 If you have traveled with your dog on an airline then you know that what I have said is true, if you are just thinking about it, then this information on airline travel with dogs is for you,

 If you are a dog owner, then you are probably also a "dog lover".
 We "dog lovers" are always looking for ways to make our pet owning and loving experience, better, for us and also our pet.

 You know how wonderful it is to come home and find your "furry friend" waiting at the door all excited and waggley, just because you are back home, at last (even if it's only been a few minutes).

 But what happens when you toss in airline travel with your dog?
 In today's mobile society it is very common for thousands of people each day, to be traveling with their dog.
 Some dogs have to go to a kennel or to the house of a friend, but other lucky dogs get to travel with their owners on the airplane.